GaloisInc/pycryptol/docs/install.rst

 Installing the Cryptol Server
 -----------------------------

-This guide assumes that you are already able to build Cryptol from a GitHub checkout; see the `Cryptol documentation
+This guide assumes that you are already have GHC 7.10.1 or newer, and are able to build Cryptol from a GitHub checkout; see the `Cryptol documentation
 <https://github.com/GaloisInc/cryptol/blob/master/README.md#building-cryptol-from-source>`_
 for instructions.